awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-tutorials.md

   For information about creating and attaching an IAM instance profile for Systems Manager to your instance, see the following topics:
   + [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)
   + [Attach an IAM instance profile to an EC2 instance](setup-launch-managed-instance.md)
-+ **Create additional resources as needed**: Many Run Command tasks do not require you to create resources other than those listed in this prerequisites topic\.
++ **Create additional resources as needed**: Run Command, a capability of Systems Manager, includes many tasks that do not require you to create resources other than those listed in this prerequisites topic\.
 For that reason, we provide a simple Run Command task for you to use your first time through the tutorials\.
-You also need an EC2 instance that is configured to use with Systems Manager, as described above\.
+You also need an Amazon Elastic Compute Cloud \(EC2\) instance that is configured to use with Systems Manager, as described above\.
 After you configure that instance, you can register a simple Run Command task\.

   The Systems Manager Maintenance Windows capability supports running four types of tasks:
-  + Systems Manager Run Command commands
+  + Run Command commands
   + Systems Manager Automation workflows
   + AWS Lambda functions
   + AWS Step Functions tasks